CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

  --- Expand on how NASA shouldn't be a jobs program and how it came about

 The SLS is an underoptimized rocket for it's task: Landing on the Moon.
 A single launch lunar landing is absolutely possible with it's 95 Ton LEO Capacity.
 However, the mass of Orion and its low-deltaV service module prevent this.
-Under the Constellation Program, the Altair lander would do the Lunar Orbit insertion burn.
+Under the Constellation Program, the Altair lander would conduct the Lunar Orbit insertion burn.
 The Orion CSM is not supposed to get into Lunar Orbit on its own.

 The Constellation Architecture is not inherently flawed.
 But it takes NASA in the wrong direction, as I will explain later.
 In contrast, the Artemis Architecture takes a couple parts of Constellation and a few parts of Commerical Space and joins them together in an underoptimized Lunar Program.